How to Best Secure Agile Development (Complete 2024 Guide)

 The agile development methodology is characterized by shorter iterations, quick builds, and frequent releases for new features.
 It is, therefore, necessary to review all application changes that require iteration and how they affect the system’s security before committing them.

-Passive code reviews help QA professionals to understand applications without having to scan every single line of source code.
-Instead, QA professionals can skim through the code, the code review systems monitor their movements around the codebase and offer timely, appropriate supplementary information for the source code.
+Passive code reviews help QA professionals understand applications without having to scan every single line of source code.
+Instead, QA professionals can skim through the code, and the code review systems monitor their movements around the codebase and offer timely, appropriate supplementary information for the source code.
 Some passive review security tools also generate model diagrams that visualize the logic implemented by the code, simplifying troubleshooting.

 Ensure Proactive Controls for Agile Development Teams